Gravitational Lensing by Polytropic Wormholes: Einstein Field Equations and the Equation of State

-In which we have used Eq. \ref{rh2}.
+which requires $ n>0 $ once again.
 The gravitational mass $M(r)$ inside a sphere of radius $r$ is

-which at the infinity $ (r\longrightarrow\infty) $ gives $ M=-4\pi r_{0} $ if $ n>1 $.
-In order to have positive energy density (positive mass), we must have $ n<1 $, while, in the case of $ n=1 $, we have massless wormhole.
-Therefore, in order to satisfy the above conditions (flare-out, asymptotically flatness, positive mass), we should have $0< n<1 $.
+In order to have positive mass, we must have $ n<1 $, while, in the case of $ n=1 $, we have massless wormhole.
+Therefore, in order to satisfy the above conditions (flare-out, asymptotic flatness and positive mass), we should have $0< n<1 $.